Warranties

 Protect your warranty

-2. Stay with your original contractor - Many times a contractor’s warranty will be voided if a different company is hired to alter the original installation.
-Staying with your original contractor will not only help you maintain warranty coverage but it also allows your contractor to correct his or her own mistakes.
+2. Stay with your original contractor: Many times a contractor’s warranty will be voided if a different company is hired to alter the original installation.
+Staying with your original roofing contractor will not only help you maintain warranty coverage but it also allows your contractor to correct his or her own mistakes.

-4. Read the fine print - Ensure you understand all aspects of your warranty.
-Your warranty can be voided if your contractor isn’t certified through the shingle manufacturer and authorized to provide the warranty.
+4. Read the fine print: Ensure you understand all aspects of your warranty.
+Something that could be missed is as simple as a warranty becoming void if the installing contractor isn’t certified through the shingle manufacturer and authorized to provide the warranty.

 Learn more about warranties and how to protect yours.